 We have an entire post full of all our best tips for hiking with kids and this one with all the best hiking gear for kids.

-This area is really not to be missed.
+Sandviksfjellet is an area that should not be missed.
 So many large trees covered with moss & lichens, lush grass, lakes, waterfalls, etc. We just loved our time up there.
 Our hike on this day took us to several lakes and past a towering waterfall which remained mostly cloaked by clouds.

 Bergen Aquarium

-After a few days of hiking, we wanted to do something just for the kids.
+After a few days of hiking, we wanted to find a really kid-friendly thing to do in Bergen.
 We walked the charming, quiet old town streets to the aquarium on the south west side of the main Bergen peninsula.
 The walk was a great one with the kids and we knew they would love the Bergen Aquarium.

-The aquarium itself was on the small side, but it packed in a lot despite its size.
+The Bergen Aquarium itself was on the small side, but it packed in a lot despite its size.
 When we first got there, our daughter ran to a window where sea lions swam past over and over.

 The sea lion was obviously having fun with her as it kept blowing bubbles past her window.
 We then looked at the penguins for a little bit before heading inside.